2 Syntax

 } else { y ^ x }

-• If used, else should be on the same line as }.
+• When present, else should be on the same line as }.

 • & and | should never be used inside of an if clause because they can return vectors.
 Always use && and || instead.